Sterling hits 1-month low versus dollar on economic worries

 More QE usually has an adverse impact on a currency as it increases the supply.

-Sterling was down 0.6 percent at $1.6035, having fallen to a one-month low of $1.6021 and with stop-loss orders cited below $1.6020 still intact.
+Sterling was down 0.6 percent at $1.6045, having fallen to a one-month low of $1.6030 and with stop-loss orders cited below $1.6020.
 It has retreated from a one-week high of $1.6218 hit on Friday after riskier currencies got a lift from the strong U.S. jobs report.

 But those gains evaporated as U.S. bond yields rose, with investors reassessing the need for more easing by the Fed in the near term.
 QE by the Fed has in the past boosted demand for riskier currencies and assets.